positivevaib/rawfish/README.md

 # rawfish

-A basic chess engine that uses minimax with alpha-beta pruning for search with custom depth.
+A simple chess engine that uses minimax with alpha-beta pruning for search with custom depth.